Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 A lodge with a fireplace is ideal for group events and can be reserved for a fee.
 The lodge may be reserved online through the park reservation system.

 A growing number of campers are enjoying the experience of camping within a metropolitan area.
-The campground has 70 camping units modern showers, rest rooms and a trailer dump station.
+The campground has several camping units, modern showers, rest rooms and a trailer dump station.
 Advance campsite reservations can be booked through the park reservation system.
 One fourth of the campsites are still available for self-registration on a first-come, first-serve basis.

 George Wyth has 5.5 miles of paved multi-purpose trails, which are great for biking, in-line skating and walking.
 These trails are linked to a 100+ mile trail network within the cities of Waterloo and Cedar Falls.
 George Wyth also has 10 miles of grass hiking trails.
 In winter, sports such as cross-country skiing, snowshoeing, ice fishing, and snowmobiling are also popular.